mapi68/dnscrypt-proxy-pihole/README.md

 # dnscrypt-proxy-pihole
-Preconfigured deb for every Raspberry Pi and PiHole to using encrypted DNS transport with 1.1.1.1
+Preconfigured deb for every Raspberry Pi and PiHole to use encrypted DNS transport with 1.1.1.1

 dnscrypt-proxy-pihole NO NEED CONFIGURATION!